Haldhardwivedi/OS/README.md

-# Questions done as a part of assignment
+# Questions done as part of assignment